Risedial/SYNTROP_for-claude-code/SYNTROP-VISION.md

 ## Who it's for

-If you have an idea and Claude Code, you have everything you need.
+If you use Claude Code and your project will span more than a couple of sessions — SYNTROP is built for you.
-SYNTROP is built for people who want to build — not people who want to manage a build process.
+Developers, technical founders, agency leads, and OSS builders.
+People who want deployment-ready deliverables, not just code that runs.

 ---